 A Wes Anderson film is never without a whimsical color palette, from "the oceanic setting of The Life Aquatic With Steve Zissou, the Indian provinces of The Darjeeling Limited, the urban confines of The Royal Tenenbaums, and the flinty coastal backdrop of Moonrise Kingdom," writes Screen Rant.
 You may have noticed Anderson's use of pattern, too.
 We agree with The Art of Language when they say that it's almost as if Anderson brands each of his films using color.
 And by color, we mean rich burgundy to mint green, royal purple to bubblegum pink and everything in between.

 And when it comes to styling your space, Wes Anderson style, consider applying one of his characteristic filmmaking techniques: Symmetry.
-According to Screen Rant, "The man simply cannot resist the draw of reciprocal arrangement of props and characters in front of his camera."
+According to Screen Rant, "The man simply cannot resist the draw of a reciprocal arrangement of props and characters in front of his camera."
 For example, Screen Rant points out Bottle Rocket and Rushmore as early examples, and adds, "check out everything from The Royal Tenenbaums onward, and it becomes more and more prevalent."

 Commitment to Theme